comrade-coop/apocryph/spec/BACKLOG.md

 * Write and integrate a Registry contract
 * Run the Provider in Constellation instead of Minikube, to allow for attestation
-* Implement a way for the Publisher to monitor, manage, and edit the deployed pod
+* Implement a way for the Publisher to monitor, manage, and edit the deployed pod (other than shutting down the payment channel)

 ## Technical debt accumulated